sciactive/pnotify/README.md

 });
 ```

-## History Module

-`History: {`
-* `history: true`<br>
-  Place the notice in the history.
-* `maxInStack: Infinity`<br>
-  Maximum number of notices to have open in its stack.

-`}`

-The History module also has two methods:

-* `modules.History.showLast(stack)`<br>
-  Reopen the last closed notice from a stack that was placed in the history.
-If no stack is provided, it will use the default stack.
-* `modules.History.showAll(stack)`<br>
-  Reopen all notices from a stack that were placed in the history.
-If no stack is provided, it will also use the default stack.

-> :information_source: In v4, the History module can no longer make a dropdown for you.
-But hey, it's smaller now.

 ## Callbacks Module

 The callback options all expect the value to be a callback function.
 If the function returns false on the `beforeOpen` or `beforeClose` callback, that event will be canceled.